jodth07/FrontEnd-minis/contact-cards/README.md

-# Instagram like feed with bootstrap
-### (instafeed_no_bootstrap)
-Testing of HTML, CSS and Bootstrap to create instragram like feed with pills for group and single line feeds

 # Contact Cards with React Flux

 This is a simple contact and cards testing out react and the flux model.